Ultra Brite

 Ultra Brite is an American brand of toothpaste and tooth-whitener marketed by Colgate-Palmolive in the United States.
 Marketed as a whitening toothpaste, its active ingredients are baking soda, hydrogen peroxide and sodium monofluorophosphate.

 Colgate-Palmolive introduced Ultra Brite toothpaste in 1967.
 Ultra Brite gained popularity at the time of its launch with a television and print commercial ad campaign, aimed at Baby Boomers, that stated, "Ultra Brite gives your mouth...[bling]...sex appeal!"
 It was introduced as an imitator of Maclean's adult toothpaste, but was soon reformulated with a peppermint flavor to give it a more pleasant taste.
 The paste was sold in the United Kingdom from the late 1970s, but was withdrawn in the 2000s owing to competitive pressures.

+In recent years, Ultra Brite has been marketed as an ultra low-budget toothpaste, with it generally having a lower unit cost than mainline Colgate toothpaste.